Next Friday night, the Hundred Year War will be renewed.

 Forget Rangers vs. Islanders, Rangers vs. Devils, or Montreal Canadiens vs. Toronto Maple Leafs.
 Forget Knicks vs. Boston Celtics, Celtics vs. Philadelphia 76ers, or Celtics vs. Los Angeles Lakers.

-And while I wouldn’t wear opposing colors to either a Philadelphia Eagles or an Oakland Raiders game, there is no NFL rivalry, not Bears vs. Packers, not even Washington Redskins vs. Dallas Cowboys, that has the animus of this one.
-This is the only rivalry in North American sports that resembles a soccer derby (and that’s pronounced “darby”).
+And while I wouldn't wear opposing colors to either a Philadelphia Eagles or an Oakland Raiders game, there is no NFL rivalry, not Chicago Bears vs. Green Bay Packers, not even Washington Redskins vs. Dallas Cowboys, that has the animus of this one.
+This is the only rivalry in North American sports that resembles a soccer derby (and that’s pronounced "darby").

 So I urge a great deal of caution for anyone going up for this series.
 Be mindful of what you do, say and wear, and where you go.
 If you follow these instructions, the worst you should get is a bit of verbal abuse.